Michael Cooper (photographer)

 Cooper loaned Terry Southern a copy of Anthony Burgess' A Clockwork Orange in 1967 and they collaborated on the first film adaptation of the novel, which Cooper intended to direct, with Mick Jagger as Alex and the other members of The Rolling Stones as Alex's gang of droogs.
-The project was eventually shelved after the screenplay was returned (unread) by Britain's Lord Chamberlain, with a note indicating that he would not allow the film to be made because it dealt with "youthful incitement".
-Southern later recommended the book to his friend Stanley Kubrick after Kubrick's planned film on Napoleon was rejected by MGM.
+The project was eventually shelved and Southern later recommended the book to his friend Stanley Kubrick after Kubrick's planned film on Napoleon was rejected by MGM.

 Cooper died by suicide in 1973, caught in a spiral of depression and heroin addiction.
 He was 31.
 In a suicide note addressed to his son, Adam, Cooper wrote:

 Don't believe the court when they say that I killed myself when the balance of my mind was disturbed.
 I just live in a disturbed world, and, as the old poem says, "I hear the sound of a different drum."...
 I come from what your generation will call the 'Half and Halves'.
 A generation that made a few changes, but had to experience too many other kinds of changes they had no control over, so some of us were bound to fall by the wayside.
 I'm one of those.

 A lavish book of Cooper's photographs, Blinds and Shutters, edited by Brian Roylance, was published in a limited edition in 1990 by Genesis Publications.
 A retrospective exhibition of his photography with the same title was held at the Atlas Gallery, London in September–October 2003.
 Cooper's photographs also feature in the book Michael Cooper: You Are Here – The London Sixties, edited by Robin Muir, and in the book The Early Stones, edited by Perry Richardson.